vennemp/EC2-Request-System/README.md

 Once you write your PS Script, you will have to deploy with PowerShell Core and new AWS Lambda module. https://aws.amazon.com/blogs/developer/announcing-lambda-support-for-powershell-core/

+Coming soon!
+How to integrate with full CI/CD using CodePipeline.